-If you are working and making a certain amount of money ($1,040 per month or more in 2013), you are probaby doing what's called "substantial gainful activity" (SGA).
-If you earn more than the SGA level, even if you have an impairment that meets the requirements for disability, you won't qualify for Social Security disability benefits.
-If you are under the SGA limit, the analysis proceeds to Step 2.
+First Social Security checks to see if you're currently working or if you've worked since you applied for benefits.
+If you are working and making a certain amount of money ($1,470 per month or more in 2023), you are probably doing what's called "substantial gainful activity" (SGA, or work).
+If you earn more than the allowed level for SGA, you won't qualify for Social Security disability benefits, even if you have an impairment that meets the requirements for disability.
+If you have no earnings or your earnings fall under the SGA limit, the analysis proceeds to Step 2.

 The effect of your impairments on your ability to function mentally or physically is what matters, not just the presence of the impairments.
-For example, if you have severe hypertension (high blood pressure) that limits the amount of physical work you can safely do, but it is controlled with drugs so that your blood pressure is normal, your impairment would be considered "not severe."
+For example, if you have severe hypertension (high blood pressure) that might limit the amount of physical work you can safely do, but is controlled with drugs so that your blood pressure is normal, your impairment would be considered "not severe."
 Similarly, a seriously nearsighted person whose vision can be made clear with glasses does not have a severe impairment.

-On the other hand, if you have retinal disease that blurs your vision, and your condition can't be corrected with glasses, your impairment would be more than "not severe."
+On the other hand, if you have retinal disease that blurs your vision and your condition can't be corrected with glasses, your impairment would be more than "not severe."
 This same is true for painful arthritis in your spine that cannot be improved surgically.

-If your impairments are determined to be significant -- that is, they are more than "not severe" -- the analysis proceeds to Step 3 for further analysis of the level of severity.
+If your impairments are determined to be significant—that is, they are more than "not severe"—the analysis proceeds to Step 3 for further analysis of the level of severity.

-At the third step of the review, the DDS will compare your disability to an official list -- called the Listing of Impairments -- to see if your impairments are severe enough to meet or equal the SSA requirements.
-The listings are Federal Regulations (they can be found at 20 C.F.R.
+At the third step of the review, the DDS medical consultant or claims examiner will compare your disability to an official list—called the Listing of Impairments—to see if your impairment is on the list of impairments and if it is severe enough to meet or equal the SSA requirements in the listings.
+The listings come from federal regulations (they can be found at 20 C.F.R.
 Part 404).
-If you are denied at the DDS level and you appeal the decision, each level of appeal will also use the Listing of Impairments to consider whether the DDS's decision should be overruled.
+The listings differ for adults and for children.

-The listings cover most common impairments.
+The listings cover most common, severe impairments.
 If any of your impairments exactly match the criteria of a listing, you will be considered disabled and granted disability benefits regardless of your age, education, or work experience.
-The listings differ for adults and for children.

-If none of your impairments match an impairment listing, the reviewer must determine if your impairments are equivalent to a similar impairment in terms of medical severity (this is called an "equal").
+If none of your impairments match an impairment listing, the reviewer must determine if you have an impairment that is equivalent to a similar impairment in terms of medical severity (this is called "equaling a listing").
 Allowing benefits based on the "equal" standard recognizes that it is impossible for the SSA to include all impairments in the listings.
 If the SSA says your impairments are equally as severe as those in the listings, you will be granted disability benefits.

 For your impairments to be considered equal to a listing, the reviewer must find one of the following to be true.

-If your impairments or combination of impairments do not meet or equal any listing -- or combination of listings -- the analysis proceeds to Step 4.
+If your impairments or combination of impairments do not meet or equal any listing—or combination of listings—the analysis proceeds to Step 4.